Witnessing genuine multipartite entanglement in phase space with controlled Gaussian unitaries: Background and Motivation

 while the same for $\sigma_y \coloneqq -i\ketbra{\uparrow}{\downarrow} + i\ketbra{\downarrow}{\uparrow}$ gives $\ev{\sigma_y} = \Im[{\tr}(\rho \prod_{n=N}^1 U_{n})]$.
 Hence, the readout of $\sigma_+ \coloneqq \sigma_x + i\sigma_y$ in the qubit degree of freedom gives us the expectation $\ev{\sigma_+} = {\tr}(\rho \prod_{n=N}^1 U_{n} )$ in the CV degree of freedom.

 Depending on the physical layout and experimental limitations of the qubit-CV system, not all qubit and CV degrees-of-freedom might be connected, and it could also be the case that different qubit auxiliaries are required to perform different controlled unitaries.
-Then, similar circuits can perform the same measurement using a different auxiliary qubit for each unitary instead of a single auxiliary qubit performing all of them, as shown in \cref{fig:cU-circuit}(d), or hybrids of both scenarios are also possible, as shown in \cref{fig:cU-circuit}(e).
+Then, similar circuits can perform the same measurement using a different auxiliary qubit for each unitary instead of a single auxiliary qubit performing all of them, as shown in \cref{fig:cU-circuit}(d), while hybrids of both scenarios are also possible, as shown in \cref{fig:cU-circuit}(e).

-In our construction of our GME witnesses, we will use controlled versions of particular Gaussian unitaries.
+In constructing our GME witnesses, we will use controlled versions of particular Gaussian unitaries.
 Gaussian unitaries are those generated by Hamiltonians that are at most quadratic in the creation and annihilation operators.
 In particular, we will primarily use the following subset of unitaries:

-(1) Parity operators $\Pi_m = e^{-i\pi a_m^\dag a_m}$ and $\Pi = \prod_{m=1}^M \Pi_m = e^{-i\pi \vec{a}^\dag \vec{a}}$, with the actions $\Pi_m a_{m'} \Pi_m = -(-1)^{\delta_{m,m'}}a_{m'}$ and $\Pi \vec{a} \Pi = -\vec{a}$.
+(1) Parity operators $\Pi_m = e^{-i\pi a_m^\dag a_m}$ and $\Pi = \prod_{m=1}^M \Pi_m = e^{-i\pi \vec{a}^\dag \vec{a}}$, with the actions $\Pi_m a_{m'\neq m} \Pi_m = a_{m'}$, $\Pi_m a_m \Pi_m = -a_m$, and $\Pi \vec{a} \Pi = -\vec{a}$.

 (2) Displacements $D(\vec{\alpha}) = e^{ \vec{\alpha} \wedge \vec{a}}$, with the action $D^\dagger(\vec{\alpha})\vec{a}D(\vec{\alpha}) = \vec{a} + \vec{\alpha}$.